Overview of Landlord-Tenant Laws in Utah

 Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
 Many municipalities have websites —just search for the name of a particular city in Utah and then do a search when you're on the site.

-State and Local Government on the Net and Municode are good sources for finding local governments online.
+Municode is a good source for finding local governments online.
 Also, your local public library or office of the city attorney, mayor, or city or county manager can provide information on local ordinances that affect landlords and tenants in Utah.

 Federal Landlord-Tenant Laws and Regulations